edsu/inkdroid.org/_drafts/white-dudes-giving-speeches.md

 Don't worry I'm not really going to be talking about the creation of finding aids.
 I think that they are something we all roughly understand.
 We use them to manage physical and intellectual access to our collections right?
 Finding aids are also used by researchers to discover what collections we have.
 Hey, it happens.
 Instead what I would like to focus on in this talk is the nature of this particular collection.
 What are the records being described here?

 Yes, they are tweets that the Cuban Heritage Collection at the University of Miami collected after the announcement by President Obama on December 17, 2014 that the United States was going to begin normalizing relations with Cuba.
-You can see information about what format the data is in, when the data was collection, how it was collected, how much data there is, and the rights associated with the data.
+You can see information about what format the data is in, when the data was collected, how it was collected, how much data there is, and the rights associated with the data.

 Why would you want to do this?
 What can 25 million tweets tell us about the public reaction to Obama's announcement?
 What will they tell us in 10, 25 or 50 years?
-Nathalie is thinking they could tell us a lot, and I think she is right.
-What I like about Nathalie's work is that she has managed to fold this data collection work in with the traditional work of the archive.
+[Natalie Baur] (the archivist who organized this collection) is thinking they could tell us a lot, and I think she is right.
+What I like about Natalie's work is that she has managed to fold this data collection work in with the traditional work of the archive.
 I know there were some technical hoops to jump through regarding data collection, but the social engineering required to get people working together as a team so that data collection leads leads to processing and then to product in a timely manner is what I thought was truly impressive.
-Nathalie got in touch with Bergis Jules and I to help with some of the technical pieces since she knew that we had done some similar work in this area before.
+Natalie got in touch with Bergis Jules and I to help with some of the technical pieces since she knew that we had done some similar work in this area before.
 I thought I would tell you about how that work came to be.
-But if you take nothing else from my talk today take this example of Nathalie's work.
+But if you take nothing else from my talk today take this example of Natalie's work.

 About a year ago I was at SAA in Washington, DC on a panel that Hillel Arnold set up to talk about Agency, Ethics and Information.
 Here's a quote from the panel description:

 > From the Internet activism of Aaron Swartz to Wikileaks’ release of confidential U.S. diplomatic cables, numerous events in recent years have challenged the scope and implications of privacy, confidentiality, and access for archives and archivists.
 With them comes the opportunity, and perhaps the imperative, to interrogate the role of power, ethics, and regulation in information systems.
 How are we to engage with these questions as archivists and citizens, and what are their implications for user access?

-My [contribution to the panel] was to talk about the Facebook Emotional Contagion study, and to try to get people thinking about Facebook as an archive (more about that in a bit).
+My [contribution to the panel] was to talk about the Facebook Emotional Contagion study, and to try to get people thinking about Facebook as an archive.
 In the question and answer period someone (I wish I could remember his name) asked what archivists were doing to collect what was happening in social media and on the Web regarding the protests in Ferguson.
 The panel was on August 14th, just 5 days after Mike Brown was killed by police officer Darren Wilson in Ferguson, Missouri.
 It was starting to turn into a national story, but only after a large amount of protest, discussion and on the ground coverage happening also in Twitter.
-Someone helpfully pointed out that just a few hours earlier ArchiveIt (the Internet Archive's subscription service) had announced that it was seeking nominations of web pages to archive webpages related to the events in Ferguson.
+Someone helpfully pointed out that just a few hours earlier ArchiveIt (the Internet Archive's subscription service) had announced that it was seeking nominations of web pages to archive related to the events in Ferguson.
 We can see today that close to 981 pages were collected.
 236 of those were submitted using the the form that Internet Archive made available.

 But what about the conversation that was happening in Twitter?
 That's what you've been watching a little bit of for the past few minutes up on the screen here.
-Right after the panel discussion a group of people made there way to the hotel bar to continue the discussion.
+Right after the panel a group of people made there way to the hotel bar to continue the discussion.
 At some point I remember talking to Bergis Jules who impressed on me the importance of trying to do what we could to collect the torrent of conversation about Ferguson going on in Twitter.
 I had done some work collecting data from the Twitter API before and offered to lend a hand.
 Little did I know what would happen.

 When we stopped this initial round of data collection we had collected 13,480,000 tweets that mentioned the word "ferguson" between August 10, 2014 and August 27, 2014.

 <img class="img-responsive img-thumbnail" src="/images/ferguson-tweets-graph.png">

 You can see from this graph of tweets per day, that there were definite cycles in the Twitter traffic.
-In fact the volume was so high at times, and we had started data collection 6 days late, that there are periods you can see there were periods where we weren't able to get the tweets.
+In fact the volume was so high at times, and we had started data collection 6 days late, you can see there are periods where we weren't able to get the tweets.
 You might be wondering what this data collection looks like.
 Before looking closer at the data let me try to demystify it a little bit for you.

 <a href="https://dev.twitter.com/rest/public/search"><img class="img-responsive img-thumbnail"></a>